 Phenolphthalein is a pH indicator that turns colors in reaction to bases.
 When you poured the four glasses back into the pitcher, the phenolphthalein reacted to the sodium carbonate, a base, and turned the solution to pink “lemonade.”
 To change it back to “water,” all you had to do was add the acidic vinegar, which lowered the pH and turned the phenolphthalein colorless again.

-Hands-on Ideas for Party Guests
+Hands-on Activities for Guests

 Everybody loves secret messages!
 With adult supervision, let party guests write a note for another guest on white paper using a Q-tip dipped in phenolphthalein solution.
 Once everyone has finished their message, pass the notes and let the recipient spray the paper with Windex.
 The message will appear bright pink!
 Phenolphthalein is a pH indicator that turns pink in the presence of bases, like Windex.
 Find other ways to write secret messages in our invisible inks project.